Voyages Television

-Voyages Television is a global platform for the marketing of luxury travel destinations and the distribution of travel products across television, the Internet, Internet television (IPTV) and Video on Demand.
-The Company’s focus is on the six major markets (China, India, Japan, USA, UK and Germany) which account for a large percentage of the luxury travel market.
+Voyages Television is a global platform for the marketing of luxury travel destinations and the distribution of travel products across television, Internet, Internet television (IPTV) and Video on Demand.
+The Company’s focus is on the six major world markets (China, India, Japan, USA, UK and Germany), which account for a large percentage of the luxury travel market.

 Location

-Headquartered in Hong Kong with production operations in Hanover, Shanghai, Mumbai, Taipei and New York, Voyages is currently available to over 40 million cable and satellite television homes on a 24-hour-a-day basis, as well as via the Internet.
-The Company plans to launch a Video On Demand product in 2007 and broadband television product (IPTV) in early 2008.
+Headquartered in Hong Kong, with production operations in Hanover, Shanghai, Mumbai, Taipei and New York.
+Voyages is currently available to over 40 million cable and satellite television homes on a 24-hour-a-day basis, as well as via the Internet.

 History

 Television Voyages Ltd. was established in late 2001 by a group of Hong Kong-based investors.
 The initial production operations were centered in Taipei, in line with the Company’s strategy of targeting the Chinese speaking markets of Hong Kong, China and Taiwan.
 The original service was launched in TaiChung on the 4th of April 2002 to 520,000 cable television homes.

-Voyages' point of difference is that each of its programs contains a holiday offer that can be booked by the viewer on Voyages web site or via a call center.
-Thus, the business earns revenues from the sale of travel holiday packages to its audience, in addition to advertising and sponsorship revenue.
+Voyages contains a holiday offer that can be booked by the viewer on the Voyages web site or via its call center.
+Thus, the business earns revenues from the sale of travel holiday packages to its audience, in addition to advertising and sponsorship revenues.

-In early 2003, based on the success of the initial Channel, Voyages increased distribution in Taiwan to include Taipei city and Taipei county, as well as to expand the Channel to other countries.
+In early 2003, based on the success of the initial Channel, Voyages increased distribution in Taiwan to include Taipei city and Taipei county, as well as expanding the channel to other countries.
 The Company’s plans for expansion were interrupted by the outbreak of SARS (Severe Acute Respiratory Syndrome) in Asia in 2003.
 After the resolution of the SARS epidemic and the travel industry returning to a normal state, Voyages established operations in Hong Kong (2004), India (2005) and Germany (2006).
-In 2007, the Company plans to launch the Voyages Channel in North America, followed by the United Kingdom in 2008.
+In 2007 the Company planned to launch the Voyages Channel in North America, followed by the United Kingdom in 2008.

-In line with the development of the Voyages Channel, the Company has launched local language travel web sites, and is preparing for the pending launch of a broadband-based product.
+In line with the development of the Voyages Channel, the company has launched local language travel web sites and is preparing for the pending launch of a broadband-based product.

 Voyages offers a balance of travel and lifestyle programs.
-Program strategy is to provide viewers with programs that include a travel purchase option and that provide a vehicle for advertising sales.
+Its program strategy is to provide viewers with options that include a travel purchase which in turn becomes a vehicle for promoting advertising sales.